srazash/hyperchan/README.md

 ***hyperchan*** is a copy (not a 1:1 clone) of 4chan, the (in)famous imageboard site.

-The aim is to create a chan-like imageboard using a modern, resilient, scalable and ***secure*** tech stack.
+The aim is to create a hypermedia driven imageboard using a modern, resilient, scalable and ***secure*** tech stack.

 The planned features of hyperchan include: